jae0/carstm/inst/scripts/example_temperature_carstm.md

 )
 #  warning INLA has a lot of dependencies

 # fast compression in R using zstd       or lz4
 # install.packages("devtools")
-# devtools::install_github("fstPackage/fst", ref = "develop")
+# devtools::install_github("fstPackage/fst", ref = "develop") -- do not used ... limit to file size use qs -methods by default

 # install.packages("qs", type="source" )